-My favorite brands are either Lakanto Confectioners or Swerve Confectioners.
-Either one of these brands works perfectly.
-If you do not have a powdered sweetener you could run your granulated sugar substitute through a clean, dry coffee grinder.
+If you do not have a powdered sweetener, you could run your granulated sugar substitute through a clean, dry coffee grinder.

-I will, however, advise you not to use a stevia-based sweetener with this fudge recipe because chocolate and stevia do not play well together and produces a very bitter aftertaste.
+I will, however, advise you not to use a stevia-based sweetener with this fudge recipe because chocolate and stevia do not play well together and produce a very bitter aftertaste.

-This recipe for ketogenic fudge uses a combination of both baking chocolate that’s unsweetened and dark cocoa powder.
-I use Hershey’s Special Dark Cocoa.
-But since this is not baked you could also use your favorite cacao powder.
+This recipe for ketogenic fudge uses a combination of baking chocolate that’s unsweetened and dark cocoa powder.

 How To Make An Easy Keto Fudge

-To make this easy keto-friendly fudge you will need a couple of items that make the process go smoother.
+To make this easy keto-friendly fudge, you will need a couple of items that will make the process go more smoothly.

-For one the use of parchment paper is kinda a must.
-Reason being that once the fudge sets it will be difficult to unmold otherwise.
+For one, the use of parchment paper is kind of a must.
+The reason is that once the fudge sets, it will be difficult to unmold otherwise.

 You can allow your ketogenic cream cheese fudge to set either in the fridge for about an hour or in the freezer for 20–30 minutes.

 I like setting my fudge in the freezer because it makes for cleaner slices.
-I use a large chef knife and cut in a straight down motion.
+I use a large chef knife and cut it in a straight-down motion.

 To avoid the fudge from sticking, just run your knife under water between cuts and wipe with a paper towel before each cut.

-How To Store Keto Fudge – Different Ways You To Store
+How To Store Keto Fudge: Different Ways To Store

-Personally, I like to store my keto cream cheese fudge already sliced.
-But that doesn’t mean you can’t just store the whole slab of fudge and slice just before consuming.
+Personally, I like to store my keto cream cheese fudge, already sliced, in an airtight container.
+But that doesn’t mean you can’t just store the whole slab of fudge and slice it just before consuming it.